ordinals/ord/docs/src/guides/inscriptions.md

-The commit transaction commits to a tapscript containing the contents of the inscription, and the reveal transaction spends from that tapscript, revealing the contents on chain and inscribing them on the first satoshi of the first output of the reveal transaction.
+The commit transaction commits to a tapscript containing the contents of the inscription, and the reveal transaction spends from that tapscript, revealing the contents on chain and inscribing them on the first sat of the first output of the reveal transaction.

 Wait for the reveal transaction to be mined.
 You can check the status of the commit and reveal transactions using  [the mempool.space block